This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 But there’s another side to this…when the others cause harm to us.
 When we are harmed, the practice of Ahimsa tells us that no matter how violent the act, we should always attempt forgiveness.
 Holding on to grudges, anger, and hostility doesn’t do anything to damage the person who did the harming.
 It only continues to damage us.
 Practicing Ahimsa means learning to accept, forgive, let go, and move forward.

 When we’re trying to achieve total wellness, the body and mind have got to be on the same page.
 Think of it like the two being partners on the same journey.
 When the body gets what it needs, it gives back.
 So if we eat in moderation and only eat the good stuff, the body responds with energy and a healthy composition.
-When we give our bodies the exercise they require, the body gives back strength and vitality.
-When our minds make sure our bodies are getting enough pillow time, again…the body responds favorably.
+When we give our body the exercise it requires, the body gives back strength and vitality.
+When our mind makes sure our body is getting enough pillow time, again…the body responds favorably.
 The trouble is, the mind gets all the control here.
 The body needs things, and can’t get them unless the mind is in a giving mood.
 And that’s how the whole wellness system crumbles.
-Having that disconnect in the mind-body relationship, and not nurturing it the way it needs to be nurtured, it causes harm to your body.
+Having that disconnect in the mind-body relationship, and not nurturing it the way it needs to be nurtured, causes harm to your body.

 I told you I’d point this out as we rolled along… the 3 examples I just used; eating, exercise, and sleep, they’re 3 of the 8 limbs identified in Part One.
 Remember earlier when I said all the other limbs are enveloped within this one Yama?
 Here’s a great example of that.
 You can’t practice Ahimsa without touching the other limbs!